Ayanghosh-agno/Call-for-code-2021-SmartAgri/README.md

 Making a Smart GreenHouse system with the latest technology and IBM cloud integration to make the farming condition favourable for healthy production through out the year.It can intelligently monitor and can take actions, eliminating the manual interaction.
 Many sensors are deployed to measure the environmental parameters and to take action accordingly.

-SMART-AGRI caintains the following features!
+SMART-AGRI cointains the following features:-

 * Real-time weather monitoring with WEATHER API.
 * Date when the crop was planted with CLOUDANT DB.